 When you’re in the market for a new outboard motor for your boat, there are a number of things you should keep in mind.
-Whether you’re looking for more power or your current engine is on it’s last leg, here are 5 things to consider when you’re looking to power up your current vessel.
+Here are 5 things to consider when you’re looking repower your current vessel.

-Over time, all engines will eventually wear out.
-However, if your motor is giving out before its time, there may be more going on than your typical wear and tear.
-There are several factors that can contribute to such a problem, but here are a few that we see more often than others.
+Over time, no matter how well maintained, even the best outboard motor will wear out.
+However, if your motor is giving out before its time, there may be more going on than typical wear and tear.
+Here are a few factors that can contribute to such a problem.

 - Right boat, wrong engine.
-Sometimes two excellent components just don’t work well together.
 Be sure your engine’s weight, stroke, output, and power generation are all ideal for your boat.
 Each of these elements can mean the difference between a decent fishing machine and a great one.
-The perfect pairing can ensure great fuel economy and a machine that operates at peak.
+The perfect power to weight pairing can ensure great fuel economy and a machine that operates at peak.

 - It’s just gas.
-Inexperienced boaters (and some experienced ones) will sometimes neglect the manual for their engine assuming gas is gas.
-Often this simple error leads to damage to the engine when improper fuel is used.
+Inexperienced boaters (and some experienced ones) will sometimes wrongly assume that gas is gas.
+This mistake can cause serious damage to an engine.
 Check your manual on your new engine to ensure that you’re giving it the proper fuel to maximize its performance.